Mandinka language: Orthography

 The Latin alphabet and the Arabic alphabet are widely used for Mandinka; the former is official, but the latter is more widely used and older.
-In addition, the pan-Manding writing system, the N'Ko script, invented in 1949, is often used in north east Guinea and in bordering communities in Ivory Coast and Mali.
+In addition, the pan-Manding writing system, the N'Ko script, invented in 1949, is often used in Guinea-Bissau, north east Guinea, and in bordering communities in Ivory Coast and Mali.
 Additionally, the Garay alphabet, originally developed for Wolof, has seen some limited use.

 In the Latin script, c represents /t͡ʃ/, ŋ /ŋ/, and ñ /ɲ/; the letters v, x, z, and q are not used.
 Vowels are as in Spanish or Italian and are doubled to indicate length or distinguish words that are otherwise homophones.

-The Arabic script uses no extra letters (apart from, rarely, an extra vowel mark for e), but some of the letters are pronounced differently from in Arabic.
+In most places, the Ajami script uses a subset of Arabic characters for Mandinka phonemes (apart from, at times, an extra vowel mark for e).

 The Latin and Arabic consonants correspond as follows:

-Letters in italics are not normally used in native Mandinka words. ه (h) may also be used in the Arabic scfy to indicate a final glottal stop, which is not noted in the Latin script.
+Letters in italics are not normally used in native Mandinka words. ه (h) may also be used to indicate a final glottal stop, which is not noted in the Latin script.
 The letter ŋ of the Latin script is often indicated with vowel signs in the Arabic script; see below.

 The vowels correspond as follows (diacritics are placed over or under the consonant in Arabic):

 In addition, a small Arabic 2 (۲) may be used to indicate reduplication, and the hamza may be used as in Arabic to indicate glottal stops more precisely.